 Different degrees of damage

-Damage varies from excessive where and tear, where a sheet can be reused, through to extreme damage, where sheets can only be scrapped.
+Damage varies from excessive wear and tear, where a sheet can be reused, through to extreme damage, where sheets can only be scrapped.

 Before you start